The basic format I follow for my homeschool math curriculum is to use Math U See

 This series of books is great.
 Each book is written as a day in the life of a five year old university professor named Fred.
 Throughout the book, Fred encounters real life problems that he solves using math - such as fractional concepts for the fraction book and so on.

-Once the kids are in 7th grade I have them do the new Life of Fred Pre-Algebra books.
+With some of the kids, once they were in 7th grade I had them do the Life of Fred Pre-Algebra books.
 The first book covers topics in Biology in addition to pre-algebra, while the next book covers Economics and pre-algebra.
 They are a great lead-in to Beginning Algebra which I usually begin in high school.

-Upon entering the high school years, their homeschool math curriculum continue to follow along in the Life of Fred series.
+Upon entering the high school years, the homeschool math curriculum for some of my kids continued to follow along in the Life of Fred series.
 There have been a few of my children who just don't get the way that Fred teaches and have a much harder time with math.
-If that is the case, I have them stick with Math U See until I feel comfortable (if ever) moving them back over to Fred.

 One great day I found Teaching Textbooks.
 Their 2.0 version is completely computer driven and I love it.
 The lessons are done on the computer, the answers are entered into the computer and the program keeps a grade book so that at the end of the year I just need to print it out to figure out their grade.